MehdiMahmoodi/Github_StepByStep/README.md

 2-	Go to the created folder through the comand prompt(i.
 Cmd --> cd + address of the folder)

-3-	Clone the folder by typing the command: git clone paste the URL in previouse step+ Choose the name[Click Here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Cloning/img1.png)
+3-	Clone the folder by typing the command: git clone paste the URL in previouse step+ Choose the name [Click Here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Cloning/img1.png)

-4-
+4-  Install sublimetext in your computer (It is the free software, just search the name and install it)

+5-  6-	Write your README markdown on sublime and save it on the repo address in your local computer as README.md (all caps lock) [Click Here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Cloning/img2.png)

 ### Staging: Wrap your file and prepare it for committing